rabbitmq/rabbitmq-website/site/heartbeats.md

 regardless of whether there was any other traffic on the connection but some only do it when necessary.

 ## <a id="disabling" class="anchor" href="#disabling">How to Disable Heartbeats</a>

-Heartbeats can be disabled by setting the timeout interval to `0` on both client and server ends.
+Heartbeats can be disabled by setting the timeout interval to `0` on the client side at connection time.

 Alternatively a very high (say, 1800 seconds) value can be used on both ends to effectively disable heartbeats as frame delivery will be too infrequent to make a practical difference.

-Neither practice is recommended unless [TCP keepalives](#tcp-keepalives) are used instead with an adequately low inactivity detection period.
+Unless [TCP keepalives](#tcp-keepalives) are used instead with an adequately low inactivity detection period, *disabling heartbeats is highly discouraged*.
+If heartbeats are disabled, it will make timely peer unavailability detection much less likely.
+That *would pose a significant risk to data safety*, in particular for [publishers](/publishers.html).

 ## <a id="using-heartbeats-in-java" class="anchor" href="#using-heartbeats-in-java">Enabling Heartbeats with Java Client</a>